 Every Texas state record flathead catfish caught has been caught by a crappie fisherman.

-Crappie fishermen use ultra light gear and ultra light line.
+Crappie fishermen use ultralight gear and ultra-light line.

 How To Set Fishing Reel Drag

-Technically, the proper way to set the drag on a bait cast reel is to spool the reel with line, attach the reel to the rod, run the line through the line guides and then tie a small loop in the end of the fishing line (where the hook would normally go).
+Technically, the proper way to set the drag on a bait cast reel is to spool the reel with line, attach the reel to the rod, run the line through the line guides and then tie a small loop at the end of the fishing line (where the hook would normally go).

-One person holds the rod, and the loop tied in the fishing line is then attached to a digital fish scale and the rod is held at a forty five degree angle.
+One person holds the rod, and the loop tied in the fishing line is then attached to a digital fish scale and the rod is held at a forty-five-degree angle.